mgenware/daizong/README.md

 ### Environment variables

-To support all major systems, you need to use 3rd-party libraries like([cross-env](https://github.com/kentcdodds/cross-env)) to achieve this in `package.json` scripts.
+To support all major operating systems, you need to use 3rd-party libraries like([cross-env](https://github.com/kentcdodds/cross-env)) to achieve this in `package.json` scripts.

 `package.json`: